 Even if every vendor sends invoices via EDI, their accounts payable department will need to review and process invoices manually.
 An automated solution allows companies to bridge the gap between invoices received via EDI and non-EDI methods.

-Automating your accounts payable can have tremendous advantages in terms of efficient resource allocation.
+Automating your accounts payable department can have tremendous advantages in terms of efficient resource allocation.
 An automated invoice processing system can dramatically reduce processing time by as much as 80 percent with significantly better accuracy than a human.

 For an organization that processes 3,000 invoices per month, automated invoice processing can bring the cost per invoice down to just $6.
 That’s a savings of over $800,000 per year in labor, creating a clear ROI for accounts payable departments.